useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 Thomas:

-Yeah, so I would like to write a ggplot 2 book.
-There is a lot of ggplot 2 books.
-The reason for this one would be I think ggplot 2 is an amazing piece of work, like the code.
+Yeah, so I would like to write a ggplot2 book.
+There is a lot of ggplot2 books.
+The reason for this one would be I think ggplot2 is an amazing piece of work, like the code.
 It's evolved code over a long time, so it has not necessarily completely beautiful source code to read, but it's a fantastic example of a really, really involved package, where you just have, like, a huge system that interacts with each other.

-So what I would like to write is actually the mechanics of ggplot 2, what actually happens.
+So what I would like to write is actually the mechanics of ggplot2, what actually happens.
 Not how do you build a plot, but what happen when you press enter.
 Where does your data flow through?
 Both as a kind of an example of a complex R package, how would you approach this problem, but also just I feel there is a lot of people that actually want to build ggplot2 extensions but it's daunting to kind of poke at.

-**Nick**:

-**It is.**

-Thomas:

-And I would like to kind of have a book that really described the nerdy, underlying, nitty-gritty details.
+I would like to kind of have a book that really described the nerdy, underlying, nitty-gritty details.
 Not for one that just want to make plots, but want to know how this work.
 So that's one of them.
 The other is I want to write a book about [tidygraph](https://github.com/thomasp85/tidygraph) and [ggraph](https://github.com/thomasp85/ggraph), like a tidy